-Accordingly, BAL has commissioned a quantitative Computational Fluid Dynamics (CFD) modelling assessment and report on the potential windshear and wake turbulence effects of the proposed development.
+BAL has commissioned a quantitative Computational Fluid Dynamics (CFD) modelling assessment and report on the potential windshear and wake turbulence effects of the proposed development.

-- The main operational runway at Bankstown Airport is Runway 11C/29C.
-The runway is 1416 m in length and 30 m in width. - Runway 11L/29R has primary and secondary operations which operate both independently and in conjunction with Bankstown's main runway. - The southern Runway 11R/29L, at 1038 m in length and 23 m wide, is only suitable for single and small twin engine light aircraft such as Cessna 172, 206 and Piper aircraft.
+The main operational runway at Bankstown Airport is Runway 11C/29C.
+The runway is 1416 m in length and 30 m in width.

+Runway 11L/29R has primary and secondary operations which operate both independently and in conjunction with Bankstown's main runway.

+The southern Runway 11R/29L, at 1038 m in length and 23 m wide, is only suitable for single and small twin engine light aircraft such as Cessna 172, 206 and Piper aircraft.

-Given the proposed development's position relative to the typical landing zone range of runways, simulations for the worst wind directions from the north-northeast (wind angle 22.5°±22.5°) have been modelled.
+Simulations for worst wind directions from the north-northeast (wind angle 33.5°±22.5°) have been modelled, given the position of the proposed development relative to typical landing zone range of Runways.

-The objective of this study is to undertake a quantitative Computational Fluid Dynamics (CFD) analysis approach of current and post-development for the most critical crosswind directions.
+The objective of this study is to undertake a quantitative Computational Fluid Dynamics (CFD) analysis approach of current and post development for the most critical cross-wind directions.